-One thousand lives.
-A
+A thousand lives.
+A thousand possibilities.
+One fate.

 Marguerite Caine grew up surrounded by cutting-edge scientific theories, thanks to her brilliant physicist parents.
 Yet nothing is more astounding than her mother’s latest invention, a device called Firebird that allows people to leap into alternate dimensions.